Few cities can match the magical atmosphere of Paris: its ability to awe, charm and enchant lovers is endless.

 For more climate info: Paris Weather Guide…

-Paris – capital and largest city in France and the most visited city in the world – is located on the River Seine at the heart of the Ile-de-France region of northern France.
+Paris – the capital and largest city in France – is located on the River Seine at the heart of the Ile-de-France region of northern France.

-From overseas, the most convenient is by air.
-However, Paris is also well serviced by train from every capital city in Europe.
+Alternatively, Paris is also well serviced by frequent trains from every capital city in Europe.

 For more information: how to get to Paris…